BNLNPPS/esi-mitsuba-sandbox/notebooks/README.md

 In the [Geant4/Cherenkov paper](https://arxiv.org/pdf/2309.12496) the light source was formed based on a custom model and not the _spot_ type of emitter in Mitsuba.

+## Includes

+There is an "include" tag which allows to include XML description of scenes in top-level XML files.
+One example is in the _../scenes/colors.xml_ file, which contains some color definitions commong across a few notebooks.